Sam-2019/COVID19/README.md

 provides.
 The information provided by this app is real-time.

-I'd like to thank Eddie, Senyo, Samantha, Penuel and Solomon for their contributions for the projects.
+I'd like to thank Eddie, Senyo, Samantha, Penuel and Solomon for their contributions for the project.
 Thanks guys.

 This is not the final product.
 I will update this app from time to time to add more features.